FRRouting/frr/doc/user/pathd.rst

    Specify the policy SID.

-.. clicmd:: [no] candidate-path preference PREFERENCE name NAME explicit segment-list SEGMENT-LIST-NAME
+.. clicmd:: candidate-path preference PREFERENCE name NAME explicit segment-list SEGMENT-LIST-NAME

    Delete or define an explicit candidate path.

-.. clicmd:: [no] candidate-path preference PREFERENCE name NAME dynamic
+.. clicmd:: candidate-path preference PREFERENCE name NAME dynamic

    Delete or start a dynamic candidate path definition.

-.. clicmd:: [no] affinity {exclude-any|include-any|include-all} BITPATTERN
+.. clicmd:: affinity {exclude-any|include-any|include-all} BITPATTERN

    Delete or specify an affinity constraint for a dynamic candidate path.

-.. clicmd:: [no] bandwidth BANDWIDTH [required]
+.. clicmd:: bandwidth BANDWIDTH [required]

    Delete or specify a bandwidth constraint for a dynamic candidate path.

-.. clicmd:: [no] metric [bound] METRIC VALUE [required]
+.. clicmd:: metric [bound] METRIC VALUE [required]

    Delete or specify a metric constraint for a dynamic candidate path.